shannon-lab/zapdos/doc/content/source/bcs/ElectronAdvectionDoNothingBC.md

 ## Overview

-`ElectronAdvectionDoNothingBC` is an outflow boundary condition where the outflow at the boundary is equal to the bulk election advection equation.
+`ElectronAdvectionDoNothingBC` is an outflow boundary condition where the outflow at the boundary is equal to the bulk electron advection equation.
 `ElectronAdvectionDoNothingBC` assumes the electrostatic approximation for the electric field.

 The outflow is defined as